GoogleCloudPlatform/cluster-toolkit/tools/validate_configs/test_configs/README.md

 head-node and 2 compute vms

-**hpc-cluster-slurm.yaml**: Creates a basic auto-scaling SLURM cluster with 2 SLURM patitions and primarily default settings.
+**hpc-cluster-slurm.yaml**: Creates a basic auto-scaling SLURM cluster with 2 SLURM partitions and primarily default settings.
 The blueprint also creates a new VPC network, a filestore instance mounted to `/home` and a workstation VM.

 **omnia-cluster-simple.yaml**: Creates a SLURM cluster using